 The Victorian Government Hamer Scholarships Program is a language and cultural immersion program designed to build the Asia-engagement capabilities of Victorians and to help strengthen cultural awareness and partnerships between Victoria and Asia.
 The program provides scholarships for Victorians to undertake intensive language study at nominated universities or institutions in China, Indonesia, Japan and Korea.

 The next round of applications will be 5 February – 10 March 2018.
-All applications must be submitted through the Business Victoria Website.

 The Hamer Scholarships program provides $10,000 each for China or Indonesia, or $15,000 each for Japan or Korea.